-Bucky was a headstrong person who knew what he wanted and was willing to take enormous risks to achieve his goals, which were comprehensive and included the welfare and success of all life on the planet he named Spaceship Earth.
-Still, even in the last years of his life, he remained a humble "average man."
-Despite the fact that he was a highly respected and honored global elder who had been presented with hundreds of awards and dozens of honorary degrees, he insisted that everyone call him "Bucky."
+Bucky was a headstrong person who knew what he wanted and was willing to take enormous risks to achieve his goals, which were comprehensive and included the welfare and success of all life on the planet he named Spaceship Earth, Still. levehlrTrheJast-ears of his life, he remained a humble "aver | age man."
+Despite the fact that he was a highly respected and honored global elder who had been presented with hundreds. of awards and dozens of honorary degrees, he insisted that ev- Yeryone call him "Bucky." - I

-From the early T930s through his death in 1983, Bucky was an increasingly well-known global visionary with a twofold mission.
+7 From the~early 7930s through his death in 1983, Bucky (was an increasingly well-known global visionary with a twofold Amission.

-To demonstrate and document what one individual could achieve that could not be accomplished by any institution or organization no matter how affluent or powerful.
-To advocate and work for the success of all life on the planet he named Spaceship Earth using his Comprehensive, Anticipatory Design Science.
+- 1) To demonstrate and document what one individual could achieve that could not be accomplished by any institution or organization no matter how affluent or powerful. - (2) To advocate and work for the success of all life on the planet he named Spaceship Earth using his Comprehensive, Anticipatory Design Science/

-Long before the term ecology became a household word, he asserted that humankind was on the verge of an enormous shift in which resources had to be consciously recycled in order to survive and thrive.
+LongTeforeThe term ecology~became ahousehold word, he asserted that humankind was on the verge of an enormous shift in which resources had to be consciously recycled in order to survive and thrive.
 He also collected the data to prove that when we recycled resources we were doing more with less and, thus, would be able to eventually do so much more with so much less that we could support everyone on Earth.